Components and Assembly

 Re-connecting = Positive terminal first

-for more details see mypage.49.
+3. Align the road wheels as straight ahead.
 See markers on lower steering column components.
+A

-* Replacing the steering wheel even one spline from it's original position can cause the deactivation of the direction indicator mechanism to fail.
+Replacing the steering wheel even one spline from it is original position can cause the deactivation of the direction indicator mechanism to fail as well as bring up the ESP/ABS light when re-assembled.

-Disconnecting = Negative terminal first *Note >Do not attempt to turn the Ignition keys in the lock once the battery is disconnected.
+*Note Do not attempt to turn the Ignition keys in the lock once the battery is disconnected.

 Removing the Steering Wheel

-* Support the 'Air Bag Unit' while undoing these fixings.
+* Support the 'Air Bag Unit' while undoing these fixings as the air bag will move away from the steering wheel; as the screws are undone.

-* Two sizes have been mentioned by different people, both 'koovin's' and mine are T30 Rods are T27 all 'Torx'(star) drive male bits, so make sure you find the correct size for your car, take care not to damage the screw head or you will never get them out!
+* Two sizes have been mentioned by different people, both 'koovin's' are T30mine are T25 all 'Torx'(star) drive male bits, so make sure you find the correct size for your car, take care not to damage the screw head or you will never get them out!

 2